finos/datahelix/docs/UserGuide.md

 * appropriate for the data type of `field`
 * not `null` (formatting will not be applied for null values)

-Formatting will not be applied if not applicable to the field's value
+Formatting will not be applied if not applicable to the field's value.

+[This](https://github.com/finos/datahelix/tree/master/examples/formatting) example shows a few different ways of formatting fields.

 This is an optional property of the field object and will default to use no formatting.